solidi/learning-notes/interviews/punch-list.md

 - Worked through on-call outages via NOC, working through RCA's related to products.
 - Worked with the performance assurance team to soak test and analyze API's on project.
 - Worked through how sessions on technical decisions.
+- Supported SOP's, queries, and run-decks with NOC so that the product is well supported in level 1.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019